The effects of rounding errors in the nodes on barycentric interpolation: Improving the accuracy of the first formula in Salzer's case

-Table \ref{table_times} shows that, in these experiments, binned nodes lead to the same performance as the usual ones.
-These results can be explained by the need for only one extra sum per binned node and that the dominant factors in performance are access to memory and divisions.
-In order to evaluate $\delta x_k := t - x_k$ for all $x_k$ in the $m$-th bin when $t$ is in the $l$-th bin, we compute $\delta b = b_l - b_m$ only once and then compute $\delta \! x_k =\delta b + (u_t - u_k)$.
-The cost incurred in evaluating this expression is less than twice the cost incurred in evaluating $\delta \! x_k$ as usual since the access to $\delta b$ is optimized.
+Table \ref{table_overall_error} considers the error in the three steps in Figure 1 and shows that, indeed, bins make the first formula as accurate as the second overall.
+Table \ref{table_times} shows that, in these experiments, nodes in bins lead to the same performance as the usual ones.
+These results can be explained by the need for only one extra sum per node in bin and that the dominant factors in performance are access to memory and divisions.
+In order to evaluate $\Delta x_k := x - x_k$ for all $x_k$ in the $m$-th bin when $x$ is in the $l$-th bin, we compute $\Delta b = b_l - b_m$ only once and then compute $\Delta \! x_k = \Delta b + (r_x - r_k)$.
+The cost incurred in evaluating this expression is less than twice the cost incurred in evaluating $\Delta \! x_k$ as usual because $\Delta b$ stays in the cache.

 Tables \ref{table_overall_error} and \ref{table_times} indicate that, in these experiments, the first formula with bins is competitive in terms of performance and accuracy, whereas the accuracy of the usual first formula is unacceptable.
-We doubt that the accuracy will be affected significantly with the use other compilers, machines and programming languages.
+We doubt that the accuracy will be affected significantly with the use of other compilers, machines and programming languages.
 The performance, on the other hand, depends on the machine, the compiler and the language.
-For instance, \verb Fortran sometimes leads to faster code than \verb C++ and by using a different language, we could obtain a different relation among the performance of the several alternatives described in the previous tables.
+For instance, \verb Fortran sometimes leads to faster code than \verb C++, and by using a different language we could obtain a different relation among the performance of the several alternatives described in the previous tables.